The pro's guide to analysing your post-event feedback19-Dec-2019

-Our research team analyse the results of hundreds of post event feedback surveys every year.
-So we got Olly Watts, our head of research to step away from his charts for a few minutes to share his advice on analysing your Explori delegate surveys quickly and effectively.
+Our research team analyse the results of hundreds of post-event feedback surveys every year.
+I managed to wrangle some time with our busy body Director of Research, Clive Morris, to share his advice on analysing attendee surveys quickly and effectively.

-To get a quick overview, head to the question – How likely are you to recommend [event name] to a friend or colleague in the industry?
-We call this Net Promoter Score (NPS) – it captures even quite subtle changes in how well your event is performing.
+To get a quick overview, I head to the question – How likely are you to recommend [event name] to a friend or colleague in the industry?
+This measures your Net Promoter Score (NPS) and captures even quite subtle changes in how well your event is performing.

 I will also skim read any verbatim comments to get a flavour for any issues that might need further investigation.